 Boomslang Distribution, Habitat, and Ecology

-But, this highly dangerous species evolved to inhabit a particularly harsh section of the region, that of the sub-Saharan portions of the continent.
-In nature, though, it represents an oviparous animal, often producing as many as 30 eggs with each mating.
+This highly dangerous species evolved to inhabit a particularly harsh section of the region, that of the sub-Saharan portions of the continent.
+In nature, though, it represents an oviparous animal, frequently producing as many as 30 eggs with each mating.

 These the amazing reptile typically places in tree trunks or rotting logs.
 A usual incubation period is on average three months.
 This rather fascinating moderate-sized variety of snake primarily feeds on prey such as small mammals, reptiles, and birds.

 This particular deceptively dangerous species further evolved as diurnal in nature and remains almost entirely arboreal today.
 The venom of the Boomslang is also extremely potent.
 It qualifies as a hemotoxin, creating potentially lethal internal bleeding.

 It also makes the victim bleed from its gums, nose and all orifices until it dies.
 Respiratory arrest and cerebral hemorrhage are rather common results after a bite.
-Also, the venom acts slowly, easily up to five days, often causing victims to dangerously delay treatment.
+The venom also acts slowly, easily up to five days, often causing victims to dangerously delay treatment.